 That doesn’t mean you have to write long emails, but rather aim to communicate everything in a direct, succinct way.
 Get feedback from your team and managers and learn how much information they need to work smoothly.

 We also asked our employees if “an encouraging way of controlling co-workers at work” should be introduced.
 47% disagreed with it, 22% mostly disagreed and 20% would like this kind of control.

 What we think works best is updates via short calls where you can see how everyone is doing, and time tracking, which can be used to detect potential problems and improve workflows and work processes if you notice certain tasks are taking longer than they should.

 We also asked our employees how their manager should support their efforts:

-That makes it clear what certain employees have to do and reduces the risk of significant failure as they are working small task by small task.
-This way you can also present the bigger picture to your team without overwhelming them as it’s divided into smaller parts.
+Basically, it’s best to set weekly objectives and then break them into small tasks.
+This makes it clear what certain employees have to do and reduces the risk of significant failure as they are working small task by small task.
+This also means you can present the bigger picture to your team without overwhelming them as it’s divided into smaller parts.
 At the same time, smaller tasks enable managers to empower their employees and trust them to complete a project step-by-step.

 If you encourage your employees to keep a journal of what went wrong and what worked well, you can improve your remote working process every month or so and continuously improve your efficiency.

-The key to remote productivity is scheduling chunks of time for deep work where you avoid any distractions at all cost.
-That’s when you can usually get the most of your work done in a few hours.
+The key to remote productivity is scheduling chunks of time for deep work where you avoid distractions at all costs.
+That’s when you can usually get most of your work done in a few hours.

-Covid-19 pandemic certainly showed a lot of people and companies that remote work is feasible and that the business won’t collapse if you allow your employees to work from home a bit more often.
-On the contrary, you can see it as an opportunity to streamline your work processes and improve clear communication amongst colleagues and managers.
-We hope our research and tips gave you a few ideas that’ll help you face remote challenges and turn remote work into your business asset.
+The Covid-19 pandemic certainly showed a lot of people and companies that remote work is feasible and that the business won’t collapse if you allow your employees to work from home a bit more often.
+On the contrary, in fact you can see it as an opportunity to streamline your work processes and improve communication amongst colleagues and managers.